mahikap/mahikap.github.io/index.md

 A key aspect of this technology is its capability to engage with users through natural language speech and human-like behavior.
 As these technologies shift from mere tools to “smart” assistive companions, there is a concern that these technologies may perpetuate ableist behaviors, such as offering unsolicited help, or displaying ableist content.

-I love to explore new and creative usability methods.
+I love devising creative methods to identify, understand, and address these emerging concerns.
 My research spans the fields of Human-Computer Interaction, Accessibility, and Human-Centered NLP.
 &nbsp;

 {::nomarkdown}